Impact of dark matter-baryon relative velocity on the 21cm forest: 21cm forest

 \subsection{Optical depth}

 The optical depth to 21cm absorption lines by neutral hydrogen gas in a minihalo with mass $M$ (at a frequency $\nu$ and at impact parameter $\alpha$) is given by \citep{2002ApJ...579....1F}

-where $r^2=\alpha^2+R^2$ and $R_{\mathrm{max}}$ is the maximum radius of halo at $\alpha$.
-The exponential factor represents the Doppler broadening with $v(\nu)=c(\nu-\nu_{21}))/\nu_{21}$ ($\nu_{21}$=1.4GHz) and $b=\sqrt{2 k_B T_{\mathrm{vir}} / m_p}$ is the velocity dispersion. $n_{\mathrm{HI}}$ is the number density of neutral hydrogen atoms in the minihalo.
+where $r^2=\alpha^2+R^2$ and $R_{\mathrm{max}}$ is the maximum radius of the halo at $\alpha$.
+In Fig.\ref{fig:minihalo}, we show the schematic picture of a minihalo.
+The exponential factor represents Doppler broadening with $v(\nu)=c(\nu-\nu_{21}))/\nu_{21}$ ($\nu_{21}$=1.4GHz), and $b=\sqrt{2 k_B T_{\mathrm{vir}} / m_p}$ is the velocity dispersion.
+Here, $n_{\mathrm{HI}}$ is the number density of neutral hydrogen atoms in the minihalo.
 A smaller impact parameter results in a larger optical depth due to a larger column density despite a larger spin temperature.
-As we mentioned above, the spin temperature approaches the virial temperature in the inner regions of a minihalo, thus a smaller minihalo has a smaller spin temperature and this results in larger optical depth at a fixed impact parameter \cite{2014PhRvD..90h3003S}.
+As we mentioned above, the spin temperature approaches the virial temperature in the inner regions of a minihalo; thus, a smaller minihalo has a smaller spin temperature and this results in larger optical depth at a fixed impact parameter \cite{2014PhRvD..90h3003S}.
+In Fig.\ref{fig:alpha_tau}, we show the optical depth as a function of $\alpha/r_{\mathrm{vir}}$ for a given minihalo mass.
+From this figure, we can see that the optical depth increases in the inner part of the minihalo.
+This shows that the neutral hydrogen atom is more concentrated in the inner part of the minihalo.
+We also see that larger minihalos have a larger optical depth.
+Roughly speaking, we can estimate $n_{\mathrm{HI}} \sim M / r_{\mathrm{vir}}^2$ and $T_S \sim T_{\mathrm{vir}}$.
+As $r_{\mathrm{vir}} \propto M^{1 / 3}$ and $T_{\mathrm{vir}} \propto M^{2 / 3}$, we find $n_{\mathrm{HI}} \propto M^{1 / 3}$ and $T_{S} \propto M^{2 / 3}$; thus, this leads to $\tau \propto M^{-1/3}$, pointing to smaller optical depth for larger massive halos.